-The Florida Baker Act law allows doctors, mental health professionals, judges, and law enforcement to commit a person to a mental health treatment center for up to 72 hours if they display certain violent or suicidal signs of mental illness.
+The Baker Act in Florida allows doctors, mental health professionals, judges, and law enforcement to commit a person to a mental health treatment center for up to 72 hours if they display certain violent or suicidal signs of mental illness.

-The act is named after former Florida representative Maxine Baker.
-It was established in the early 1970s as part of the Florida Mental Health Act.
+The act is named after former Florida representative Maxine Baker and was established in the early 1970s as part of the Florida Mental Health Act.
 Notably, this act restored rights to many individuals with mental health issues by releasing those that were not a danger to themselves or others.
 But what does the Baker Act process look like?

 The Baker Act Process

-If a person is Baker Acted, they are taken to a mental health hospital that is also a Baker Act-receiving facility.
+If a person is Baker Acted in Florida, they are taken to a mental health hospital that is also a Baker Act-receiving facility.
 At the receiving facility, the individual must be psychologically examined within 72 hours (the 72-hour timeframe begins as soon as the Florida Baker Act form is filed and they are admitted).

 If the person is deemed to be dangerous by two different mental health professionals, they will be admitted to a mental health facility (either voluntarily or under involuntary inpatient placement).
 Less commonly, outpatient mental health treatment may be recommended for people with mental illness who do not need 24/7 care.